Helping Babies Survive

 Helping Babies Breathe (HBB) is a training course geared towards teaching local nurses, midwives, and traditional birth attendants in developing countries the most successful ways to save a newborn’s life in the first critical minute after birth, known as The Golden Minute.
 HBB is a Train-the-Trainer model, where U.S. trained facilitators travel to developing countries to train all who attend the births of babies.
 The end result is leaving them with the skills and education to train others in their communities, resulting in a sustainable program that repeats itself for years to come.

 Project C.U.R.E. facilitates HBB Master Trainer Courses for U.S. medical personnel needing to be trained in the HBB curriculum before participating in HBB Train-the-Trainer Trips worldwide.
 The training course will last 2 days.
 Upon successful completion of the 2-day training course, medical personnel will graduate as both HBB Master Trainers.
-Click link in the right column to apply.
+Click the link in the right column to apply.

 Project C.U.R.E. also conducts HBB Train-the-Trainer Trips in over 12 countries worldwide to train local in-country nurses and birthing attendants on the HBB curriculum.
 Note: Opportunities for HBB Train-the-Trainer trips will be sent to our list of HBB Master Trainers when available.